 Helena Hughes, Former Class Rep and Gold Medallist

-I first encountered the DIT Postgraduate Diploma Fashion Buying and Management course when I was managing a vintage shop in the creative quarter of Dublin.
+I first encountered the DIT Fashion Buying and Management programme when I was managing a vintage shop in the creative quarter of Dublin.
 I had returned from a year abroad teaching in France, yet working in retail in Dublin had always been the role I enjoyed the most.
 I knew I wanted to work within fashion, but I was not interested in exploring a design path, so I focused on building my management and business experience while looking at ways to break into a role with greater prospects.

 As my undergraduate degree was in English Literature and French from Trinity, I felt the need to build on this and attain a more business-oriented qualification.
-With a little research, I came across DIT’s Postgraduate Diploma in Fashion Buying and Management.
+With a little research, I came across DIT’s Fashion Buying and Management.
 I reached out to former alumni to talk through the course content and career expectations, and after meeting the course co-ordinator to confirm my interest I decided it was the right choice for me.
 This was an investment into my personal and professional development that I felt would stand by me, and I was particularly impressed with the course’s glowing reputation within the industry, as well as the presence of alumni in all major buying offices in Ireland and the UK.

 When I started the course I was delighted to meet like-minded people like myself – most of us had tried our hand at different roles in very different industries, but all of us had come to realise that fashion buying was the dream job.
 The course prepared us for the multiple facets of buying; finance, merchandising analytics, logistics, supply chain management, fabrics and materials, sustainability and ethical issues, marketing, designing store environments, trend forecasting and many other areas of critical importance.
 I had little or no education in traditional business subjects such as finance and analytics, but I had nothing to fear.
 The lecturers delivered each module in an accessible manner at a high level that was tailored to the needs of fashion buyers.